Software-Security-2022/Spring22/README.md

+This is YOUR workspace environment.
+You can alter anything here without consequence, good luck!

 Challenges are located in challenges/

 Each challenge folder contains a Makefile which can be used to re-build the challenge binary.
 Running `make` will execute the re-build and allow you to inspect the various compiler warnings.